Via-R/poem-meter-recognition-ua/README.md

 ## Afternote
 You can edit the `main.py` to either load a custom string or to load files from `poems` folder.
 You can also load your custom files by changing the way the `Poem` class is instantiated in `main.py`.

+If you're interested in the details of implemetation, you can read more in the papers in `docs` folder (papers are written in Russian).